jlklos/SSMTD/README.md

-# Stream Splitting Demo
+# Stream Splitting Moving Target Defense Demo

 Our system relies on intermediate bouncer hosts to break up the stream between multiple routes.
+The research paper can be found [here](docs/SSMTD-Paper.pdf).

 ![Arch](images/arch.png)